Manufacturing in Vietnam: Economic reforms

 The economic reforms undertaken in 1977 gave factory management some independence in formulating production plans, arranging production resources, and containing production expenses.
-Additional pragmatic steps such as the adoption of incentive-structured wages and the realignment of prices to better reflect costs of production were also considered.
+Additional pragmatic steps were also considered, such as adopting incentive-structured wages and realigning prices to reflect production costs better.

 This first experiment with reform was relatively short-lived.
 This was partly because it ran counter to the overriding policy of socializing the South and integrating it with the North by reducing the centralized administrative control needed to do the job.
-Some reform measures stayed on the books, however, and were revived in the 1980s.
+However, some reform measures stayed on the books and were revived in the 1980s.

 Statistics

-Vietnamese statistics indicate that the gross value of industrial output in 1980 was not much higher than in 1976 and that the value of output per capita declined more than 8 percent.
+Vietnamese statistics indicate that the gross value of industrial output in 1980 was not much higher than in 1976 and that output per capita declined more than 8 percent.
 For example, cement production was relatively stagnant; it averaged 1.7 million tons annually during the Second Five-Year Plan, but only 1.4 million tons in 1985.

+An estimated 86 percent of Vietnam’s export merchandise came from the manufacturing sector in 2022, compared to just 49 percent in 2002.
+These exports have increased in value too.
+In 2002, Vietnam exported goods and services to the tune of US$19.19 billion.
+In 2022, that number had climbed to US$384.22 billion.